InterRidge “International Cooperation in Ridge-Crest Studies”

 - Encourage the protection and management of the oceanic ridge environment

-- Promote communication between non-scientists, scientists, educators and policy-makers
+- Promote communication between non-scientists, educators and policy-makers

 - Spearhead education outreach efforts to raise awareness of the oceanic ridge environment